-The upstream connection from Sunset Isle is an AT&T DSL line - I know this because when the DSL line goes down, an AT&T error page pops up for everyone in the park trying to get online.
+The upstream connection from Sunset Isle was an AT&T DSL line.
+We know this because when the DSL line goes down, an AT&T error page pops up for everyone in the park trying to get online.
 Sometimes the DSL modem reboots within minutes, but on some days it has remained down for hours.

-When the network is up - there is also a high population of bandwidth hungry nomads staying here, all fighting over this scarce resource.
+When the network is up - everyone is fighting over this scarce resource.
 There are also a LOT of MiFi devices, routers, and other mobile gadgets around - cluttering up the WiFi airwaves.
 And just like having a conversation in a crowded noisy bar - the more separate conversations that are underway at once, the harder it is for everyone to get heard.

-When I was testing in the early evenings, the campground WiFi was typically marginal.
-On the dock I was getting just 500Kbps down and 200Kbps up, but the signal was hard to keep locked on to.
+When testing in the early evenings, the campground WiFi was typically marginal.
+On the dock we'd get around 500Kbps down and 200Kbps up, but the signal was hard to keep locked on to.
 The Retina iPad Mini had the best luck, but every device I was testing dropped the signal a few times.

-Inside the bus (a bit closer to the central office) the campground WiFi signal varies from strong to nothing, depending on what window you happen to be in front of.
-On our counter and desk, I had trouble connecting at all with either iPad.
-But my laptop on it's stand up in the window could connect just fine directly.
-Speeds however connecting with my laptop were no better than on the dock - 450Kbps down, 260Kbps up.
+Inside the RV (a bit closer to the central office) the campground WiFi signal varies from strong to nothing, depending on what window you happen to be in front of.
+On our counter and desk, we could not connect with either iPad.
+But a laptop in the window could connect just fine directly.
+Speeds however were no better than on the dock - 450Kbps down, 260Kbps up.
 A bit later in the evening things got a bit faster, but not much...

 Late at night however things quiet down, and the speeds get much better.
-At midnight, connecting directly to the campground WiFi via my laptop I was able to get a very respectable 4.15Mbps down (10x faster than earlier!), but a still anemic 330Kbps upstream.
+At midnight, connecting directly to the campground WiFi via the laptop we got a very respectable 4.15Mbps down (10x faster than earlier!), but a still anemic 330Kbps upstream.

 Using the WiFiRanger Sky on our roof to tune into the campground WiFi (paired with a WiFiRanger Go router to make an inside private wired and wireless network) improves things somewhat.
-For my laptop, the download speed creeps up slightly to 5.15Mbps down, but the upload speed more than doubled to 710Kbps.
+For the laptop, the download speed creeps up slightly to 5.15Mbps down, but the upload speed more than doubled to 710Kbps.
 Testing with the iPads revealed a substantial boost as well.
-Connecting directly to the campground WiFi in most locations inside our bus was impossible, but my late night iPad WiFi speed test via the WiFiRanger gave me 5.36Mbps down and 580Kbps up.
+Connecting directly to the campground WiFi in most locations inside our bus was impossible, but late night iPad WiFi speed test via the WiFiRanger read 5.36Mbps down and 580Kbps up.

 Tip: Midnight surfers get much faster waves.